Constructivist Learning Theory: How Learners Build Their Knowledge

 Final Words

 We’ve covered a lot.
-And we did it bit by bit, building on our knowledge as we went!
+And we did it bit by bit, building our knowledge as we went!

 Like What You're Reading?
 Join the Growth Squad!